 Speaker: Katie Frerker, US Forest Service

 Overview: Landtype Associations are one of the ecological units with the National Hierarchical Framework of Ecological Units.
-With a scale of tens of thousands of acres, LTAs are used for planning and analysis at the landscape scale.
-With subsequent advances in mapping and geospatial technologies this talk will address the efforts to revisit the LTA polygons originally mapped in 2000 and improve the precision and information provided by these units.
+With a scale of tens of thousands of acres, LTAs are used for planning and analysis at the landscape scale, incorporating forest and watershed assessments and benefiting planners across all organizational boundaries.
+This talk will address the efforts to revisit the LTA polygons originally mapped in 2000 and improve the precision and information provided by these units.